Hackerry/Simulators/README.md

-# Physics-Simulators
+# Simulators
-I intend to make several physics simulators on kinetic motion.
+Here is a group of simulators just for fun.